-The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
-Absent exigent circumstances or emergency operations, the NPS will provide a minimum of 15 days written notice to operators for any restrictions that temporarily restrict certain areas or certain times of day, or 60 days written notice to operators for any full-day restrictions in advance of the no-fly period.
+The NPS can establish temporary no-fly periods that apply to commercial air tours for special events or planned Park management.
+Absent exigent circumstances or emergency operations, the NPS will provide a minimum of one week notice to the operators in writing in advance of the no-fly period.
 Events may include tribal ceremonies or other similar events.